Choices at Post 16

 Not everyone wants to start work.
 If you’ve enjoyed school and want to study academic subjects in more depth than at GCSE (Level 2),then A levels (Level 3)are a good choice for you.

-Work or College Based
+Work or college-based

 Work based – but you may attend college for some of your training